-- A conviction for violent criminal activity. - A conviction for drug use or drug related criminal activity within three (3) years from the date of full application - Unpaid balances owed PPHA by the applicant for any program that PPHA operates (24CFR

-- Intentional misrepresentation of information related to eligibility, preference for admission, housing history, allowances, family composition or rent will result in rejection.
+- A conviction for violent criminal activity15. - A conviction for drug use or drug related criminal activity within three (3) years from the date of full application - Unpaid balances owed PPHA by the applicant for any program that PPHA operates (24CFR §960.203 (c) (1). - Intentional misrepresentation of information related to eligibility, preference for admission, housing history, allowances, family composition or rent will result in rejection.
 Unintentional mistakes that do not confer any advantage to the applicant will not be considered misrepresentations. - When a crime occurs "near" an assisted or subsidized building, the Housing Agencies definition for "near" will be less than or equal to 25 miles.
-(Rev. 9/12) - (c) The PPHA will reject applications for certain applicants as a result of other criminal activity that has occurred within the past three (3) years.
-Arrests for and any resulting convictions of misdemeanors will be considered grounds for rejection if the charge contains a component of violence, drug related, or is sexual in nature.
-PPHA will review misdemeanor offenses on a case by case basis. - If any member of the household has been evicted from federally assisted housing within the past five (5) years.
+(Rev. 9/12)